Administration order

 N244 application notice

-Use this to ask a court to set aside or vary a County Court judgment, or to suspend the enforcement process.
-Find out more about other court forms.
+A form used to ask the court to set aside or vary a County Court judgment.

 Negative equity

-When the total amount owing in secured debts on a property is more than the property’s market value.
+When the value of debts secured against a property is more than the property's market value.
+Like a mortgage that is worth more than the house.

 Non-priority debts